 How do you bring more diversity?

 Well first I am part of the cybersecurity ecosystem as a woman 😉🙋.
 I also co-created the cybersecurity chapter for the French Tech here in Singapore.
 Several ladies attend our events and I am sure you will read their interviews soon!
-Together we can achieve more, so join us for the next event!
+Together we can achieve more, so join us on our WhatsApp group!